 Jon and Rabbi Michal will share a presentation based on their book from 7 to 8:30 p.m.
 Friday, Nov.
 21. Prior to the lecture, everyone is welcome to attend our regular Shabbat evening service at 5:30 p.m. and the oneg (refreshments and reception) that follows.

-The couple will continue their presentation and discuss the future of interfaith relationships, from 12:30 to 2 p.m.
-Sunday, Nov.
-23. A light lunch will be served at noon.
+The couple will continue their presentation and discuss the future of interfaith relationships on Sunday, Nov.
+23. Please join us for a light lunch at 12:30 p.m. followed by the presentation and discussion at 1:00 p.m.
 Copies of their book will be available for purchase and signing.
 Please contact the Temple office (724-8857) to reserve your place for the luncheon.

 Silver Memorial Lecture events are free and open to the public and take place at Temple Israel.
 Begun in October 1982, by Warren and Judy Silver in honor of Warren's parents, the lectureship trust provides funding that enables Temple Israel to bring notable speakers to Duluth for programs related to the interplay between Judaism and other faith and cultural traditions.
 This year's lecture is co-sponsored by The Oreck-Alpern Interreligious Forum at the College of Saint Scholastica.